 With sales of the Galaxy S6 series being incredibly disappointing, Samsung needed a hit — and fast.
 Enter the Samsung Galaxy S7 and Galaxy S7 Edge.
 Both phones took what worked with the Galaxy S6 but brought back the things Samsung disregarded the previous year.
 That included the microSD card slot and an IP rating.
 Unfortunately, the removable battery never came back.

 Still, the Galaxy S7 family fared much better on the market than its predecessors.
-With a launch price of $669 to $699 (depending on where you bought it and when), the entry-level version of the phone was only nominally more expensive than the Galaxy S6.
+With a launch price of $669 to $699 (~$825 to ~$802 in 2023 dollars), the entry-level version of the phone was only nominally more expensive than the Galaxy S6.
 However, it offered many more specs and features.
 Likewise, the larger Edge variant cost around $100 more.